 The team will carry out up to three weeks of devegetation activity to enable access to the area before the bridge is taken down.
-A new structure will be installed later in the construction programme.
-In order for the works to take place a localised road closure, for a period of up to six weeks, is required on Coneygree Road and Victoria Road between the junctions of Peel Street and Tudor Street.
+There will be a localised road closure is required on Coneygree Road and Victoria Road between the junctions of Peel Street and Tudor Street for six weeks.

 Clearly signed diversion routes will be in place for both general traffic and public transport.
 If you need to travel during this time, plan ahead and leave more time for your journey especially if you travel along Trindle Road, Flood Street Coneygree Road and Victoria road, you’ll need more time for your journey to take account of the temporary lane closure that will be in place.

 Plan Ahead by using a Sat Nav or Travel App such as Google Maps or Waze to check before you travel.